-Taking advantage of raw materials from the forest to produce dissolving pulp will later close the textile industry loop.
-The story of Södra and the OnceMore initiative
+Taking advantage of raw materials from the forest to produce paper pulps will later close the textile industry loop: the story of Södra and the OnceMore initiative